leynos/concordat-vale/docs/stilyagi-design.md

   the `project.version` from `pyproject.toml`, then falls back to the installed distribution metadata, and finally to `0.0.0+unknown`.
 This keeps ad-hoc runs reproducible while surfacing the configured release version under normal use.
-- `--target-glob` changes the `[<glob>]` header written to `.vale.ini` without forcing users to edit templates by hand.
-The default matches Markdown, AsciiDoc, and plain text.
 - `--vocabulary` overrides automatic vocabulary detection.
 When a single directory exists at `styles/config/vocabularies`, it is used automatically (currently `concordat`).